samply/bridgehead/README.md

 ### System

 You must install the Bridgehead under a Linux operating system.
-You will need to install the following software:
+You will need root (administrator) priveleges on this machine in order to perform the deployment.

+The following software should be installed:

 #### Git